LouCypher/openinprivatewindow/README.md

 # Open in Private Window

-Add more context menu items and options to open a URL in Firefox Private Window.
+Add more options to open for Firefox Private Window.

 ## Compatibility